Anisotropic Kitaev Spin Glass in Li$_{2}$Ru$_{x}$Ir$_{1-x}$O$_{3}$: Methods

-where $m$ are mass in grams, $M$ is molar mass, and $x$ is the desired Ru percentage.
-The ground powder was pressed into a pellet, reacted in an alumina crucible for 84hr at 1010\textdegree C, and cooled to room temperature at 7\textdegree C/hr.
-Single crystals of \rulio\ were then extracted from the reacted powder.
-While energy-dispersive X-ray spectroscopy (EDS) was conducted on single crystals, results were inconclusive for nominal doping below $5\%$ Ru.
-Therefore, all Ru levels stated are extrapolated from nominal doping levels from synthesis and trends in the $T_N$ and $T_\eta$.
+The precise local Ru valence state and resulting microscopic exchange modifications are not directly determined experimentally (see SI Sec.
+I).
+Structural characterization using Laue microdiffraction was conducted at the Advanced Light Source beamline 12.3.2 (Fig. 8).
+Structural peaks were indexed using X-ray Microdiffraction Analysis Software (XMAS) assuming the $Fddd$ (70) space group seen in pristine \blio.
+From this refinement, ratios of the lattice parameters $a/b,\,a/c,\,b/c$ were extracted and lattice parameters were estimated assuming constant unit cell volume.
+Single crystals were used for theromdynamic, magnetometry, and REXS measurements, whereas powders were used for $\mu$SR and powder X-ray diffraction (Fig. 9).
+All structural information derived is available in SI Sec.
+II.
 Field- and temperature-dependent magnetization were studied using a Quantum Design MPMS3 SQUID.
-Both field cooled (FC) and zero-field cooled (ZFC) magnetic susceptibility was studied, by cooling the sample with and without a magnetic field, and measuring through a heating cycle with an applied field of 1000Oe.
+Both field-cooled (FC) and zero-field cooled (ZFC) magnetic susceptibility were studied, by cooling the sample with and without a magnetic field, and measuring through a heating cycle with an applied field of 1000Oe. $H$ was applied along the crystalline $b$-axis for all measurements, unless otherwise specified as in Fig. \ref{fig:anisotropy}.
 The $ac$-specific heat $C_{ac}(T,H)$ measurements were conducted using a $\unit[16]{T}$ Cryogenic CFMS, which detects how the sample's temperature changes in response to an oscillating heater power.
 For this, a sample is placed over six thermocouples connected in series under a free-standing silicon nitride membrane $\sim$ 1$\upmu$m thick.
 An {\it ac} current with frequency $\omega$ is driven through an adjacent resistive heater, resulting in an oscillating power, $P_{ac}=\nicefrac{1}{2}I_o^2R\cdot(1+cos(2\omega t))$.
 The temperature of the sample V$_{ac}$ oscillates at a frequency $2\omega$ and can be used to calculate the $ac$-heat capacity: